rage/java-programming/data/osa-2/2-toistaminen.md

 ```

 <!-- Tutustutaan seuraavaksi toistolauseisiin. -->
-Next, we will get familiar with while-loops.
+Next, we will get familiar with loops.

 <!-- ## Toistolause ja ikuinen toisto -->
-## While-loop and infinite loop
+## loop and infinite loop
 <!-- Toistolause sisältää lausekkeen, jonka perusteella päätellään jatketaanko toistoa, sekä lohkon, joka sisältää toistettavan lähdekoodin.
 Toistolauseen muoto on seuraava. -->
-The while-loop contains a statement which determines if the code within the loop should be repeated.
-The form of a while-loop is as follows
+The loop contains a statement which determines if the code within the loop should be repeated.
+The form of a loop is as follows

 ```java
 while (_statement_) {